VarRun7/ParkMee/README.md

-# parkmee
+# ParkMee

-A new Flutter project.
+A new Flutter project with Rest API backend.
+This parking finder application uses a MySQL database.

 ## Getting Started